-Intuitively, $\ire{M}{(\rt{A}{B})}$ means two things: (1) If $A$ holds, then $M$ terminates, and (2) if $M$ terminates, then the result satisfies $B$, even for the case $A$ does not hold.
-As we will see in Section~\ref{sub-conc}, the above rule is derivable in classical logic and can therefore be used to prove total correctness of Amb programs.
+Intuitively, $\ire{M}{(\rt{A}{B})}$ means two things: (1) If $A$ holds, then $M$ terminates, and (2) if $M$ terminates, then the result satisfies $B$, even when $A$ does not hold.
+As we will see in Section~\ref{sub-conc}, the above rule is derivable in classical logic and can therefore be used to prove total correctness of Amb programs (Lemma~\ref{lem-restrict}).

-In this paper, we go a step further and introduce a logical system $\CFP$ whose formulas can be interpreted as specifications of nondeterministic programs although they do not talk about programs explicitly. $\CFP$ is defined by adding the two logical operators $\rt{A}{B}$ and $\Set(B)$ to the system $\IFP$, a logic for program extraction~\cite{IFP} (see also \cite{Berger11,SeisenBerger12,BergerPetrovska18}). $\IFP$ supports the extraction of lazy functional programs from inductive/coinductive proofs in intuitionistic first-order logic.
+In this paper, we go a step further and introduce a logical system $\CFP$ whose formulas can be interpreted as specifications of nondeterministic programs although they do not explicitly refer to programs. $\CFP$ is defined by adding the two logical operators $\rt{A}{B}$ and $\Set(B)$ to the system $\IFP$, a logic for program extraction~\cite{IFP} (see also \cite{Berger11,SeisenBerger12,BergerPetrovska18}). $\IFP$ supports the extraction of lazy functional programs from inductive/coinductive proofs in intuitionistic first-order logic.
 It has a prototype implementation in Haskell, called Prawf \cite{DBLP:conf/cie/0001PT20}.
 A related approach has been developed in the proof system Minlog~\cite{SchwichtenbergMinlog06,BergerMiyamotoSchwichtenbergSeisenberger11,SchwichtenbergWainer12}.

-We show that from a $\CFP$-proof of a formula, both a program and a proof that the program satisfies the specification can be extracted (Soundness theorem, Theorem \ref{thm-soundnessI}).
+We show that from a $\CFP$ proof of a formula, both a program and a proof that the program satisfies the specification can be extracted (Soundness theorem, Theorem \ref{thm-soundnessI}).
 For example, in $\CFP$ we have the rule

 which is realized by the program $\lambda a. \lambda b. \Amb(a, b)$, and whose correctness is expressed by the rule (\ref{eq0}).
-Programs extracted from $\CFP$ proofs can be executed in Haskell, implementing $\Amb$ with the concurrent Haskell package.
+Programs extracted from $\CFP$ proofs can be executed in Haskell, by implementing $\Amb$ with the Concurrent Haskell package.

-Compared with program verification, the extraction approach has the benefit that (a) the proofs programs are extracted from take place in a formal system that is of a very high level of abstraction and therefore is simpler and easier to use than a logic that formalizes concurrent programs (in particular, programs do not have to be written manually at all); (b) not only the complete extracted program is proven correct but also all its sub-programs come with their specifications and correctness proofs since these correspond to sub-proofs.
-This makes it easier to locally modify programs without the danger of compromising overall correctness.